- Read operation according to a key item or not

 <Result>: Boolean - True if the previous record was read,

+Remarks Read operation according to a key item or not If the item is a key, <Source>.ReadPrevious reads the record with the greatest key value.
+The sort order taken into account is the one specified in the analysis for this key.
 If the item is not a key, <Source>.ReadPrevious reads the previous active record.
 When browsing the data file, the records will be sorted according to their record number.
-In this case, the selected search item will appear in red in the code editor and a warning will be displayed in the "Code" pane.
-Browsing the records corresponding to a condition - if the item is a key, <Source>.ReadPrevious reads the previous records corresponding to the values less than or equal to the sought value.
+In this case, the selected browse item will appear in red in the code editor and a warning will be displayed in the "Code" pane.
+Looping through records that match a condition - if the item is a key, <Source>.ReadPrevious reads the previous records corresponding to the values less than or equal to the sought value.

 - if the item used is not a key, <Source>.ReadPrevious will read the next records corresponding to the values equal to the sought value.

 To ignore the search while going to the next or previous record, use one of the following functions: Memos The memos associated with the record can be automatically read (or not) when reading the record. <Source>.SetMemo is used to customize this automatic read operation.
 If the memos are supported, the associated text memos are read when the record is read.
 The binary memos are read only when they are explicitly used ( <Source>.ExtractMemo).
+Miscellaneous - <Source>.RecNum returns the current record number.

 This page is also available for…